rabbitmq/rabbitmq-website/site/logging.md

 library with several advanced features.
 Some of them are accessible via the [log handler and sink abstractions](https://github.com/erlang-lager/lager#configuration).

 A sink is an "endpoint" where log entries are written by connections, queues and so on.
-A handler is stateful entity that consumes log entries and processes them, e.g. writes them to a file, sends them to a log collection endpoint or discards them.
+A handler is stateful entity that consumes log entries and processes them.
+For example, a handler can write log entries to a file, send them to a log collection service or discards them.

 By default RabbitMQ creates one file backend handler and one sink per log category (see above).
 Changing RabbitMQ log configuration parameters changes log handler used under the hood.
-The number of sinks used by RabbitMQ is largely fixed, although 3rd party plugins can use custom sinks and with a certain amount of configuration it may be possible e.g. to log those messages separately from the rest.
+The number of sinks used by RabbitMQ core is fixed.
+3rd party plugins can use custom sinks.
+With a certain amount of configuration it may be possible e.g. to log those messages separately from the rest.

 When RabbitMQ is started with default logging settings, a Lager handler is configured under the hood and it looks like this: